 - Table 8 is Regular rate multiplied by 3

-Doing this will provide you with a rough estimate, but remember that there are some insurance companies that have an unusual rating structure that could me more favorable for you.
+Doing this will provide you with a rough estimate, but remember that there are some insurance companies that have an unusual rating structure that could be more favorable for you.

 All Life Insurance Companies Underwrite Differently!

-For example, right now there are a couple insurance companies that are offering late age onset, very well controlled diabetics who are in otherwise excellent health “Preferred” rates, whereas many insurance companies are only offering these same people a Regular rate or Table 2 rating.
+For example, right now there are a couple insurance companies that are offering late age onset, very well controlled diabetics who are in otherwise excellent health “Preferred” or Regular Plus rates, whereas many insurance companies are only offering these same people a Regular rate or a Table 2 rating.